medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 Adding a Payment Provider is as simple as creating a [service](../services/create-service.md) file in `src/services`.
 A Payment Provider is essentially a service that extends `AbstractPaymentService` from the core Medusa package `@medusajs/medusa`.

 Payment Provider Services must have a static property `identifier`.
-It's the name that will be used to install and refer to the Payment Provider in the Medusa server.
+It's the name that will be used to install and refer to the Payment Provider in the Medusa backend.

 :::tip

-Payment Providers are loaded and installed at the server startup.
+Payment Providers are loaded and installed at the backend startup.

 :::